 What are the uses & importance of Microscopes?

 Microscopes help scientists to study microorganisms, cells, crystalline structures, and molecular structures, They are one of the most important diagnostic tools when doctors examine tissue samples.

 Microscopes have opened up a whole new dimension in science, By using Microscopes scientists were able to discover the existence of microorganisms, study the structure of cells, and see the smallest parts of plants, animals, and fungi.

 Electron microscopes help create the very tiny electrical circuits found on Silicon microchips, Scanning microscopes are much more sophisticated, and they have higher magnifications than light-refracting microscopes.

 Microscopic examination confirms the laboratory tests that may be positive for the disease, Technicians count the number of red blood cells infected with malaria to give the doctors an idea of how advanced the disease is in a patient.

-Microscopes use simple visible light refracting lenses, Electrons, x-rays, and infrared rays, They are to detect smaller and smaller structures, Scanning electron microscopes are able to resolve the viruses which are far smaller than any cell, and they enlarge the view of tiny viruses, which allows scientists to develop the vaccines and cures for infectious diseases in the humans and the animals.
+Microscopes use simple visible light refracting lenses, Electrons, x-rays, and infrared rays, They are to detect smaller and smaller structures, Scanning electron microscopes are able to resolve viruses that are far smaller than any cell, and they enlarge the view of tiny viruses, which allows scientists to develop the vaccines and cures for infectious diseases in the humans and the animals.

-Scanning electron microscopes have magnifications up to several million times to view molecules, viruses, and the nano-particles, They use corrective software to increase the magnification and the resolution of images, The computers help the nano-technologists use high-powered electron microscopes to view the objects only a few molecules thick.
+Scanning electron microscopes have magnifications up to several million times to view molecules, viruses, and the nano-particles, They use corrective software to increase the magnification and the resolution of images, The computers help the nano-technologists use high-powered electron microscopes to view objects with only a few molecules thick.

 Electron microscopes help prepare the small surfaces for sectioning into small slices, Microscopes enlarge the images of silicon chips to help the engineers create more efficient electronic devices, When more circuits are fitted onto a small chip, the computational power of silicon microchips increases.